MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v22.md

     For more information, see [Installing Business Central Using Setup](../deployment/install-using-setup.md).

-4. Copy the contents of the **NavEwsWrapper**, and the entire **Timeline** and **PingPong** add-in folders from the version 20 server instance installation to the same folder the new version 22 server instance.
+4. If upgrading from version 20, copy the contents of the **NavEwsWrapper**, and the entire **Timeline** and **PingPong** add-in folders from the version 20 server instance installation to the same folder the new version 22 server instance.
 For the **Timeline** and **PingPong**, you'll have to add the folders because they're not included in the version 22 server add-ins folder.
 Replace existing files when prompted.

    By default, the **Add-ins** folder path is C:\Program Files\Microsoft Dynamics 365 Business Central\<server instance>\Service\Add-ins.
 You'll have to stop the v21 server instance to copy the files.